FrameRoot/Reverse-shell-with-plus-commands/README.md

 - Full acess to the machine (as every revershe shell connection)
 - RICKROLL
 - Automated commands to make your life easier
+- Chat to communicate between the server and the client

 It will have:
 - ~~Chat to communicate between the server and the client~~ (DONE)